-- (a) Statutory Source.
-These regulations are adopted by the Fair Employment and Housing Council pursuant to sections 12935, 12940, 12943, and 12945 of the Government Code. - (b) Statement of Purpose.
-The purpose of the law against discrimination in employment because of sex is to eliminate the means by which individuals of the female sex have historically been relegated to inferior jobs, or subject to conduct of a sexual nature, thus subjecting them to abusive work environments, and to guarantee that in the future both sexes will enjoy equal employment benefits.
+(a) Statutory Source.
+These regulations are adopted by the Fair Employment and Housing Council pursuant to sections 12935, 12940, 12943, and 12945 of the Government Code.

+(b) Statement of Purpose.
+The purpose of the law against discrimination in employment because of sex is to eliminate the means by which individuals, by virtue of their sex, of the female sex-have historically been relegated to inferior jobs, treated differently, paid less, stereotyped, subjected to conduct of a sexual nature, subjected to hostile work environments, or made to suffer other forms of adverse action, and to guarantee that in the future both sexes will enjoy equal employment benefits will be afforded regardless of the individual's sex.